cheahjs/palworld-save-tools/README.md

 # palworld-save-tools
 Tools for converting Palworld .sav files to JSON and back.

-This tool currently supports additional parsing of the following data in the `Level.sav` not handled by `uesave` or other non-Palworld aware Unreal save editors, emcompassing all known data structures as of Palworld v0.1.4.0:
+This tool currently supports additional parsing of the following data in the `Level.sav` not handled by `uesave` or other non-Palworld aware Unreal save editors, emcompassing almost all known data structures as of Palworld v0.1.4.0:

 1. `GroupSaveDataMap`
     - Groups such as in-game organizations and guilds